engineersftw/gitwiki/guidebook/README.md

 If your recorded MP4 files are >= 1.5GB each, please upload the file to us via this Dropbox upload link: [http://bit.ly/esg-upload](http://bit.ly/esg-upload)

-And inform us through the Telegram chat or via email to admin@engineers.sg.Do give us some time to process and upload the video.
+And inform us through the Telegram chat or via email to [admin@engineers.sg](mailto:admin@engineers.sg).
+Do give us some time to process and upload the video.
 We will inform you when the videos are available on our website and YouTube Channel.

 ### Option 3 - Manager access to YouTube Channel